ms-iot/content/en-US/Samples/ExternalProcessLauncher.md

 ### Load the project in Visual Studio

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/tree/develop/WebCamSample/CS){:target="_blank"}.
+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/tree/develop/WebcamApp/CS){:target="_blank"}.
 Make a copy of the folder on your disk and open the project from Visual Studio.

-The code for the ProcessLauncher sample can be found under: <samples root folder>\ProcessLauncher\CS
+The code for the ExternalProcessLauncher sample can be found under: <samples root folder>\ExternalProcessLauncher\CS

 ### Deploy your app